Rrmr3609/HomeEnergyMonitor/README.md

    # Windows PowerShell
    $env:HOUSEHOLD_DATA_PATH="C:\path\to\household_power_consumption.xlsx"

-2. The app will fall back to ./household_power_consumption.xlsx if HOUSEHOLD_DATA_PATH is not set.
+2. The app will fall back to ./household_power_consumption.xlsx if HOUSEHOLD_DATA_PATH is not set

 ---